What's the difference between a therapist vs psychologist vs psychiatrist? What are the pros and cons?

 When you think psychologist - think counseling and therapy.

 Psychologists have their doctorates in psychology (PhD or PsyD).
 They've been trained to listen carefully, diagnose mental disorders and develop treatment plans in collaboration with you.
+Psychologists are skilled in treating human emotions, thoughts and behaviors using counseling therapy.
 They're trained to help you heal pain and solve the problems that get in the way of your quality of life, dreams and goals.
 With your permission, and if appropriate, they may also work with your family members or others who may be involved in your treatment plan.

 Therapy involves (1) listening carefully and understanding your specific problem and pain, (2) providing education and information about how to overcome the problem (based on science), and (3) guiding you as you work to overcome your problem and achieve your goals.